hobbleabbas/Blog2/non/temp.md

 ---
-title: Unfinished - On Meritocratic Democracy
+title: Temp
-date: 2021/8/21
+date: 2021/8/17
-description: An idea for a better democratic system that accounts for the weight of a person's opinion
+description: Making the markets fairer by introducing a new way of investing in securities designed for small players.
-tag: Philosophy
+tag: Book Review
 ---

-# Why Foundation Is So Captivating
+# Article Coming Soon

 ## h2 Heading